 That second reason I like 3D cross stitch so much?
 It’s complexity.
 I’m far from the first to make a complex 3D stitch, and in fact, the most well known of 3D cross stitchers, The Nutmeg Company, beat me to the post by a whole year with their stunningly detailed 18 count Windsor Castle cross stitch for the Queen’s jubilee in 2002.
 Sadly despite its fantastic design, we don’t have any better pictures, but it comes complete with the entire grounds, to scale, with fun details like corgis running around the outside!

-I personally belive that plastic canvas can make anything, however somethings fit better than others.
-The most obvious though, is minecraft.
-With simple lines and easy movements minecraft is a perfect 3D cross stitch companion.
-There are boat load of 3D minecraft cross stitches out there as a result, but this recent stitch by BenBrookerB from reddit is amazing.
-Not only does it capture the design aesthetic perfecty, but the little steve has magnets hidden in him, meaning he can pick up tools just the game!
+I personally believe that plastic canvas can make anything, however, somethings fit better than others.
+The most obvious though is Minecraft.
+With simple lines and easy movements Minecraft is a perfect 3D cross stitch companion.
+There are a boatload of 3D Minecraft cross stitches out there as a result, but this recent stitch by an anonymous user from Reddit is amazing.
+Not only does it capture the design aesthetic perfectly, but the little steve has magnets hidden in him, meaning he can pick up tools just the game!

 If you’re interested in stitching with plastic canvas to make 3D cross stitch, you might want to check out our post on the different types of plastic canvas and when to use them.